-In a world where personalization matters, even in self-publishing, it’s essential to stay in the public eye as someone they’ll remember.
+In a world where personalization matters, even in self-publishing, it’s essential to stay in the public eye as someone memorable.

-In pursuit of success and recognition, writers often use various tactics or functional tools.
+In pursuit of success and recognition, writers use various tactics and tools.

 But not everyone implements the concept of a brand into a marketing strategy, which can make a huge difference in your career as an author.